 A role based model needs to address role admission constraints.
 Role admission constraints specify the conditions that need to be satisfied when a user requests to join a role.
-The admission constraints can be based on several different kinds of criteria.
-It may specify a list of users that should be allowed to join a role, or it may also include a list of those who should never be admitted.
-A role admission constraint can be based on previous qualifications, which could be that the requesting user is currently admitted in some other given roles.
-Additional role admission constraints can be based on cardinality, i.e. a count specifying the maximum number of participants allowed to be admitted in a role.
+The admission constraints can be based on several different criteria: a list of users that should be allowed to join a role, a list of those who should never be admitted, previous qualifications requiring that the requesting user is currently admitted in some other given roles, role membership cardinality, or events that must happen before a user could be admitted in a role.